 That tells them the result they’ll have by the end of the video.

-If you don’t know where to start or need more hook ideas, check out my free downloadable on 50 Reels Hooks.
+If you don’t know where to start or need more hook ideas, check out these 50 Reels Hooks.

 Instagram Reels Tip #3: Keep the Attention